itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/05-persistence-scheduled-task.md

 After gaining initial access and escalating privileges on the domain-joined Windows workstation `target-PC.mylab.local`, the attacker established persistence on the compromised system.

 To maintain access, the attacker created a scheduled task configured to execute with the highest available privileges under `NT AUTHORITY\SYSTEM`.
-The task launches a PowerShell script stored in `C:\ProgramData\update.ps1`, which establishes an outbound connection to the attacker-controlled Kali Linux machine.
+The task launches a PowerShell script stored in `C:\ProgramData\update.ps1`.

+The PowerShell script is constructed using **string concatenation**, where the payload is divided into multiple string variables and then reconstructed before being written to disk.
+This technique can make static analysis and signature-based detection more difficult.

-The scheduled task is configured to execute periodically every five minutes, allowing the attacker to regain access without requiring an interactive user logon.
+The scheduled task is configured to execute **at user logon**, allowing the attacker to regain access whenever a user logs into the compromised workstation.

 ## MITRE ATT&CK Mapping

 * **Tactics:** Persistence, Privilege Escalation, Defense Evasion
 * **Technique:** Scheduled Task/Job: Scheduled Task — [T1053.005](https://attack.mitre.org/techniques/T1053/005/)
 * **Command and Scripting Interpreter: PowerShell — T1059.001:** [T1059.001](https://attack.mitre.org/techniques/T1059/001/)
+* **Obfuscated/Compressed Files and Information — T1027:** [T1027](https://attack.mitre.org/techniques/T1027/)

 ## Execution Steps